brianclements03/now_i_know/til.md

 10-25-21: basics of data visualization.  the 7 step review process. good and bad charts
 10-26-21: story telling
 10-27-21: tableau! import data from different sources. initial manipulation, graphics, etc
+10-29-21: learned some basic functions of sketchpad, including using layers to manipulate images